dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/user-guide/index.md

 #### Create a `CameraEnhancer` object

-To use the SDK, we need to create a `CameraEnhancer` object first.
+To use the SDK, we need to create a `CameraEnhancer` object.

 ```javascript
 let enhancer = await Dynamsoft.DCE.CameraEnhancer.createInstance();